What is it?

 The European Tertiary Education Register (ETER) is a database of higher education institutions in Europe.

-ETER provides detailed data on 2,293 higher education institutions hosting more than 17 million students.
-Covering 31 European countries, the data includes university size, number and gender of students and staff, subject areas and degree levels, as well as information about research, international students and staff, and funding.
+ETER provides detailed data on 2,465 higher education institutions hosting more than 17 million students at Bachelor, Master and PhD level.
+Covering 32 European countries, the data includes university size, number and gender of students and staff, subject areas and degree levels, as well as information about research, international students and staff, and funding.